-As Chief of the DOJ’s Securities & Financial Fraud Unit, Ben oversaw approximately 50 federal prosecutors investigating complex securities, commodities, and other corporate fraud and corruption offenses, including market manipulation, spoofing, insider trading, accounting fraud, procurement fraud, money laundering, environmental crimes, antitrust offenses, and bribery.
+As Chief of the DOJ’s Market Integrity and Major Frauds Unit, Ben oversaw approximately 50 federal prosecutors investigating complex securities, commodities, and other corporate fraud and corruption offenses, including market manipulation, spoofing, insider trading, accounting fraud, procurement fraud, money laundering, environmental crimes, antitrust offenses, and bribery.

 Ben is a formidable trial lawyer, having served as first-chair trial counsel in eight felony white-collar jury trials during his time at the DOJ.
 His work twice earned him the DOJ’s highest honor: the Attorney General’s Award.

 Prior to his government service, Ben worked in the New York office of two international law firms.